VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 ![Headstone Image](pyportalbuildstep1.png)

-(Above) This is the PyPortal above the back of the shell, about to be screwed in
+(Above) This is the PyPortal above the back of the shell

 ![Headstone Image](pyportalisoback.png)